-This study uses t-test, Wilcoxon rank-sum test, and the following two regression models to address the two questions, and test related hypotheses.
+This study uses both univariate tests (t-test and Wilcoxon rank-sum test) and the following two regression models to address the two questions, and test related hypotheses.
 Both models are based on the maximum-likelihood logit estimation.
 The dependent variable of each model pertains to the year right after the year of explanatory variables in order to infer the causal relationship.

-Model for Question #1 About Characteristics of No-Ethics-Code Firms
+Model for Question #1 about characteristics of no-ethics-code firms